heartluchik/legal-action-counterfeiting-financial-impact/README.md

-# Thesis project: Legal action vs. counterfeiting (fashion)
+# Thesis project: Assessing Legal Action Against Counterfeiting: Financial Outcomes for Fashion Brands

 This repo contains the datasets (raw → cleaned) and the R code I used in my thesis on the financial impact of legal action against counterfeiting in the fashion industry.